I Will Always Be A Member of the Bloody Pirates'

 I had a habit of catching garter snakes and whirling them about

-leisure.
-The hen had a long skinny neck and a round heavy body.
+my leisure.
+The hen had a long skinny neck and a round heavy

-Combining these facts with my knowledge of the physics of snake
+body.
+Combining these facts with my knowledge of the physics

-stunning I proceeded to whirl the unfortunate hen about my head
+of snake stunning I proceeded to whirl the unfortunate hen about

 Next problem was cooking it.
 We had matches, we had dry wood.